TurboPack/SynEdit/Doc/Multi-caret.md

 TCustomSynEdit.SearchReplace works with multiple selections correctly, but if you have developed complex search and replace code that uses this routine, you may need to make adjustments to account for  multiple selections.
-The SearchReplaceDemo has been updated and enhanced to serveas a guide.
+The SearchReplaceDemo has been updated and enhanced to serve as a guide.

 TCustomSynEdit.SearchReplace has been significantly refactored and now an overload is
 available: